trex-paxos/trex-paxos-jvm/README.md

   // this is called on every message to persist a small amount of data so you would want to optimise this for write speed. void writeProgress(Progress progress);

-  // this is called to write data to disk. when there are no crashes or isolated leaders this is write once per slot. void writeAccept(long logIndex, Accept accept);
+  // this is called to write data to disk. when there are no crashes or isolated leaders each slot is write once yet can be rewritten using a fresh value during crash recovery. void writeAccept(long logIndex, Accept accept);

-  // this is called during crash recovery or to catchup other nodes and we can expect sequential access patterns.
+  // this is called during crash recovery or help other nodes catch up on lost messages.
+We can expect sequential access patterns.
   Optional<Accept> readAccept(long logIndex);

   // if the host application is not explicitly managing database transactions this will be called to make all the writes durable.